 Then, we will bring groups of participants together for discussions via interactive, online group conversations.
 Each participant will join in one group conversation.

 We’ll host a final online group conversation with all participants.
 You’ll be able to hear what other groups talked about and help refine the list of priority measures we will present to AHS.

 Ideally, you will participate all aspects of this engagement process, but we understand if you prefer to participate in only part of the process (e.g., an interview or a group conversation).
 You’ll have the opportunity to express your preferences when you register.

 When will it take place?

 Interviews will be conducted through the summer, and the next phases will continue through the fall.
 We will provide a selection of dates and times for both interviews and conversations to accommodate your preferences.

-Please note, there are a limited number of interview opportunities available, but we will work to accommodate as many people as possible in our group conversations.
+Note: there are limited interview opportunities available, but we will work to accommodate as many people as possible within our group conversations.